sara-service/workshop/SARA-HOWTO.md

 ## Requirements

 You will need
-* a Source GitLab or GitHub
 * a DSpace-Repository
 * an Archive GitLab

+You might want a GitLab as source.
+Alternatively you can use GitHub.

 ## Setup